Published by Carl Hedinger. Last Updated on June 26, 2023.

 About the Falls

-Stone Mountain Falls is a 200-foot waterfall that flows down a steep rock-face into a shallow pool.
-Surrounding the pool to make a beautiful scene are boulders, branches, and rocks.
+Stone Mountain Falls is a 200-foot waterfall in Big Sandy Creek that flows down a steep rock face into a shallow pool.
+Surrounding the lower falls is a pool that makes a beautiful natural area full of boulders, branches, and rocks.

 There are wooden steps leading down from the top of the falls and an overlook along the way.
 If not for these stairs, this waterfall would not be an entirely safe place to visit.